 Facet joints are paired spinal joints found on the posterior aspect of the spine.
 There is one joint on each side of the spine at each cervical, thoracic, and lumbar level.
 These joints, along with spinal disks, help provide support and mobility during movement and each spinal vertebral level.
 These joints are like other joints in the body with joint cartilage and lubricating joint fluid called synovial fluid produced by a joint lining called the synovium.
+Facet joints have the same tissues as knees and hips.

 Cervical facet joint pain can result in neck pain with radiation into shoulder or shoulder blade area, and/or headache.
 Neck stiffness and muscle tenderness is also common.
 It is also common to experience sensations or sounds often described by patients as ‘grinding’, ‘popping’, ‘cracking’, ‘gravel’, or ‘sand paper’ in the neck or back.
 Thoracic facet joint pain can cause middle back pain, usually, at the level of the shoulder blades or below.
 Lumbar facet joint pain can cause low back pain with radiation into the buttock, hip, or thigh.
 These neck and back pain symptoms are usually worse in the morning and improve within a few second to minutes after walking around and limbering up.
 The symptoms are also often worsened by prolonged sitting or standing and make standing upright out of a chair difficult, and again, typically improves with movement.
 Most patients will have spinal tenderness overlying the affected areas.
 Pain is often aggravated by leaning back (extension) and/or twisting (rotation) of the neck or back, and can be relieved by bending forward (flexion).
 Cervical facet pain can cause pain when turning the head while driving or difficulty at night relaxing the neck when lying down.
 Lumbar facet pain can also cause difficulty lying flat on ones back.
 If the arthritis is causing a pinched nerve or spinal stenosis symptoms can include arm or leg pain, numbness, tingling, or muscle weakness.